abhurtun/Blog/blogs/goodTechLead.md

 * Do code reviews and have your code reviewed.
 * Insure a technical vision exists and is shared by the team.
 * Keep an eye on the evolution of the code.
-* Remember non-functional requirements such as networking, security, deployment and consistency
+* Remember non-functional requirements such as networking, security, deployment and consistency'
+* A united front on requirements gathering will help the team and make a happy business.

 ### Surround yourself with other Tech Leads